 - Our engineered flooring is made with a 6mm wear layer of recycled wood and the backer is 12mm FSC Pure certified birch plywood.
 The plywood is Carb 2 compliant.

 - One of the reasons we created such a diverse product line was to better utilize our raw materials.
 We increase our yield and lowered our waste factor.
 We have invented product lines that can utilize product that would previously been waste.
 Now our only waste is chips and chunks shorter than a foot long.

 - Just a side note on shipping- We’ve had green customers concerned about shipping.
 It costs us more to ship to a neighboring town 100 miles away than across the country.
 Diesel fuel drives the cost of shipping.
 In my opinion, shipping on a common carrier uses less diesel than some people requesting special delivery locally.

-- Our shop is on a rural acreage with well and septic.
+- Our Nampa shop is on a rural acreage with well and septic.
 The only use of water is a restroom for employees and occasionally cleaning outside equipment and boards with pressure washer.
 Our shop is a very small footprint for the amount of sales and product that we produce.
 Our conditioned space is only 2800 square feet.
 We cool w/ fans sucking in outside air at night in the summer.
 Our machinery and dust collection equipment generate enough heat that we only have to turn on the heat about 3 months out of the year.
-Right now our wood drying and sterilization kiln is completely fired with waste wood.
-In our growth plan at a facility that we intend to build as early as next year, we will have a boiler that burns our waste wood to heat our shop; currently all the waste goes through grinder into the dust collection bin.
+In our growth plan at a new facility that we built in Emmett, we will have a boiler that burns our waste wood to heat our shop; currently all the waste goes through grinder into the dust collection bin.
 This sawdust is used for animal bedding and nurseries.

 - Most of our machinery runs on 3 phase power which is more efficient than standard single phase service.